ajkavanagh/vimwiki-publishing-system/docs/02-how-it-works.md

   * Size of the file
   * Hash of the file has changed.

-Each .[extension] file will have a `SourcePageContext` that contains the information necessary to render the .[extension] file into an HTML fragment.
+Each .[extension] file will have a `SourceMetadata` that contains the information necessary to render the .[extension] file into an HTML fragment.

 Rendering needs to be able to handle:

- - No SourceContext objects
+ - No SourceMetadata objects
- - Multiple SourceContext objects
+ - Multiple SourceMetadata objects
  - Tags
  - Categories
  - Diary entries  -- pages with a template?